Gurobi/docker-python/README.md

 ```

 Run `$ docker-compose run gurobi /models/poolsearch.py `

+## Using Kubernetes

+Kubernetes can be used to deploy applications or servers in a cluster.
+To do
+so, you can use this image as a base image while adding your specific components
+and dependencies (see below).

 ## How to use this image as a base image?
 This image can also be used as a base image for applications using Gurobi from Python.